jhu-saw/sawSensablePhantom/README.md

 ## Configuration

-It is important to first run the Sensable provided configuration tool to make sure your device is properly detected and to name it.
+It is important to first run the Sensable provided configuration tool to make sure your device is properly detected and to name it (names are important if you have more than one Omni on the same computer).
 To do so, you will have to run the `PHANToMConfiguration` program with admin privileges:
 ```sh
 sudo PHANToMConfiguration
 ```